rmqtt/rmqtt/docs/en_US/bridge-egress-kafka.md

 #remote.partition = 0
 ```

-By default, this plugin is not activated.
-To enable the session storage plugin, you must add the "rmqtt-bridge-egress-kafka"
+By default, this plugin is not enabled.
+To activate it, you must add the `rmqtt-bridge-egress-kafka` entry to the
-entry to the "plugins.default_startups" configuration in the main configuration file "rmqtt.toml", for example:
+`plugins.default_startups` configuration in the main configuration file `rmqtt.toml`, as shown below:
 ```bash
 ##--------------------------------------------------------------------
 ## Plugins